Developer's guide to setup Android Push Notification using FCM (Firebase Cloud Messaging)

 What is push notification?

 Push notifications are pop-up messages sent to a mobile app.
 It appears in the notification tray or on the lock screen [if the device is locked] of your mobile device.
 These notifications are designed to grab user’s attention and increase the app interaction rate.
-Generally used to send reminders, updates, and other alert messages.
+Generally used to send reminders, updates, and other alert messages

-Along with being a no-cost communication channel, push notification has a high click rate (~10% if targeted correctly) which is 5x higher than email notifications.
 According to a survey conducted by reviews.org, the average U.S. user checks his phone “344 times a day, i.e., every 4 minutes” and 70% of the users have a tendency to check their phones within 5 mins of receiving a notification.
-Though push notifications clearly seem to drive engagement, apps should restrain from sending too many notifications (1 per day or max 5 per week).
-Otherwise, users might unsubscribe or uninstall the app.

 What is FCM?